oiax/tgweb/README.md

 ### `<title>` element

-The content of the `<title>` element is determined by the following rules:
+The content of the `<title>` element is determined from the (page or article) template by the following rules:

-1. The value of the `title` attribute of the top-level element of the page template, if one is specified.
+1. The value of the `title` attribute of the top-level element of the template, if one is specified.
-2. The text content of the first `<h1>` element, if the page template contains one.
+2. The text content of the first `<h1>` element, if the template contains one.
-3. The text content of the first `<h2>` element, if the page template contains one.
+3. The text content of the first `<h2>` element, if the template contains one.
-4. The text content of the first `<h3>` element, if the page template contains one.
+4. The text content of the first `<h3>` element, if the template contains one.
-5. The text content of the first `<h4>` element, if the page template contains one.
+5. The text content of the first `<h4>` element, if the template contains one.
-6. The text content of the first `<h5>` element, if the page template contains one.
+6. The text content of the first `<h5>` element, if the template contains one.
-7. The text content of the first `<h6>` element, if the page template contains one.
+7. The text content of the first `<h6>` element, if the template contains one.
 8. `"No Title"`

 #### Examples

-The title of the HTML document generated from the page template below will be "Greeting":
+The title of the HTML document generated from the template below will be "Greeting":

 ```html
 <body title="Greeting">